History of Derry: Early history

 In the 6th century, a Christian monastery was founded on the hill of Doire to the east of the River Foyle.
 The site was allegedly granted by a local king who had a fortress there.
 According to legend the monastery of Doire was established by Saint Colmcille/Columba.
 Colmcille founded many important monasteries in Ireland and Scotland, including Durrow Abbey in the Irish Midlands and Iona on an island off the west of Scotland.
 The claim that he founded a settlement at Doire is less certain, although that monastery belonged to the federation of Columban churches which looked to Colmcille as their spiritual founder and leader.
 According to local tradition the location of the first church was where St. Columba's Long Tower Church stands today.
-It is also the site of the medieval Templemore Cathedral, later wrecked and desecrated by an English expeditionary force in 1568.
+According to local tradition, its site is believed to be where St. Columba established his original monastery around 546 AD.

+The medieval Templemore Cathedral, originally the diocesan seat in Templemore, faced significant destruction during the turbulence of the 16th century.
+It was first severely damaged on April 24, 1568, when an accidental explosion of gunpowder stored within the church occurred.
+Later, during the Nine Years' War, the remnants of the cathedral met further desecration.
+On April 16, 1600, Sir Henry Docwra's English force of 4,000 soldiers dismantled the ruins, using the stones to construct the defensive walls and ramparts of Derry.
 Nearby was a medieval Irish round tower.
 During the later Middle Ages the old monastery of Derry evolved into an Augustinian congregation.
 A small church of that monastery survived up to the 17th century on a site within the present walls of Derry and was used by the London colonists as their first place of worship when they came to build the walled city.

 Although the Vikings sailed up the loughs and rivers of this area, the monastery of Derry escaped the worst effects of their raids.
 During the 12th and 13th centuries, Derry and the surrounding area saw settlement by Norman colonists, culminating in the early 14th century with the Earl of Ulster, Richard de Burgh, acquiring Derry from its bishop, from which it was part of the Earldom of Ulster until its collapse.